 The Kawagoe Warehouse District is known as Koedo Kawagoe, or “Little Edo”.
 One reason for this name is its preservation of culture and buildings from Edo-era Japan.
 Visit this distinct warehouse district and revisit the old Edo atmosphere.

 How to Get There

-Kawagoe is accessible by rail and Tobu sells the Kawagoe Discount Pass to foreign tourists.
+Kawagoe is accessible by rail, and Tobu sells the Kawagoe Discount Pass for foreign tourists.

 Kawagoe contains old clay warehouses and merchant homes, called kurazukuri

 The old main street still sells traditional Meiji-era Japanese confectionery and sweets